-The routes have easy landing along their length but no road access for parts of the routes.
+The routes have easy landing along their length but no road access for parts of them.
 The routes are open to winds, swell and gusts.
 The weather can change very quickly and care should be taken by participants before, during and after the event.
 Care should be taken on shores in breaking waves.
-Paddlers should avoid collisions with other craft while on and off the water.

 The safety of kayaks and equipment, their management and insurance, shall be the sole responsibility of the entrant.

 - a 50N buoyancy aid which conforms to CE standard ISO12402-5;

 - a VHF radio or a mobile phone (in a waterproof pouch and usable at sea); and

 In addition, paddle boards, ocean surf skis and ocean canoes must use a leash.

 Paddlers must wear clothing which is appropriate to the prevailing conditions.
 It is recommended that a windproof jacket is carried in case the paddler has to retire during the event.

 Spot inspections may be carried out prior to and during the event and failure to comply with the equipment requirements will result in you not being allowed to participate.

 Paddle craft taking part in the event